NC717/HackerEarth-DeepLearning-Challenge-2-TDDNet-Implementation/README.md

-# HackerEarth-DeepLearning-Challenge-2-TDDNet-Implementation
+# HackerEarth-DeepLearning-Challenge-2-TDDNet-Implementation ( Under Construction)
-Thoracic Disease Detection Network inspired by the ChextNet architecture [ Stanford ML group ]
+Thoracic Disease Detection Network inspired by the ChextNet architecture [ Stanford ML group ].

 ### Q1.
 A Brief on the approach used to solve the Data Problem ?